How to scale Product Demos

 In July, I wrote about the idea of killing Covid-19 viruses with appropriate technology.
 In the meantime, a lot has happened.

-As the first electronic respiratory protection that kills viruses 100%, the "Securer" is to be available from autumn 2022.
+As the first electronic respiratory protection that kills 100% of viruses, the "Securer" should be available from fall 2022.
 The current status is presented in a recent press release:

 I held the current state of the product in my hands yesterday.
 A lot has happened here, it feels very valuable, looks good and all the reviews show that it works.